glauberramos/css-architecture/README.md

 ## Architecture Paradigms

 The goal is to have Modular CSS.
+Objected oriented.

  * [BEM] (http://bem.info/method/)
  * [OOCSS] (http://oocss.org/)